Teacher of MFL

 Please download and complete an application form from the school website (under ‘Join us’) and send it with a response to the following task to Frances Adley at email@example.com

 - A response of no more than 2 sides of A4 (11 point) explaining what excellent teaching, learning and curriculum looks like in MFL.

 Applications will be considered on receipt and the school reserves the right to interview on receipt of applications and to appoint prior to the deadline, so early application is recommended.
 Closing date: 9am Monday 30th January, 2023.

 Please be aware that you will be required to bring your original degree certificate, proof of residence and your Disclosure and Barring Service or CRB certificate, if applicable, to your interview.

 I thank you for your interest in this exciting post and wish you well with your application.

-Didcot Girls’ School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+Didcot Girls’ School is committed to safeguarding and promoting the welfare of children and expects staff working in all its schools to share this commitment.
 The successful applicant will be subject to an enhanced DBS check along with standard pre-employment safeguarding checks.

 Please be aware that you will be required to bring your original qualification certificate(s), proof of residence and photographic ID to interview.